Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/configuration/hardware.rst

 3D Mice
 -------

-3D Mice or :abbr:`NDOF (N-Degrees of Freedom)` devices are hardware that you can use to navigate a scene in Blender, Currenly only devices made by 3Dconnexion are supported.
+3D Mice or :abbr:`NDOF (N-Degrees of Freedom)` devices are hardware that you can use to navigate a scene in Blender.
+Currenly only devices made by 3Dconnexion are supported.
 These devices allow you to explore a scene, as well as :ref:`Walk/Fly modes <3dview-walk-fly>`.